tgross/blog.0x74696d.com/src/content/posts/2017-02-20-be-careful-what-you-benchmark.md

 The next step was to take a profiler to both implementations on both my development machine and in Docker for Mac.
 It would have been neat to see the profiling on MacOS as well by way of comparison but apparently go's profiling is totally broken outside of Linux.

 First I ran the benchmark again on my Linux laptop, this time outputting a CPU profile.
 I'll then run this output through go's `pprof` tool.
 I first looked at the top 20 calls, sorted by cumulative time.
-The cumulative time in pprof refers to the total amount of time spent in the call including all its callees.
-As we'd expect for a tight-looping benchmark, we spend the vast majority of our time in the code we're benchmarking.
+The cumulative time in `pprof` refers to the total amount of time spent in the call including all its callees.
+As we'd hope and expect for a tight-looping benchmark, we spend the vast majority of our time in the code we're benchmarking.
 Perhaps unsurprisingly we spend about 70% of our time locking and unlocking a mutex.

 ```
 $ go test -v -run NULL -bench BenchmarkSnowflake -cpuprofile cpu-snowflake.prof